Can I upload photos faster?

-It seems so obvious that fine is fine and medium is not as fine...who would want to compromise?
+It seems so obvious that fine is fine and medium is not as fine...who'd want to compromise?

 Fine and medium refer to compression level.
-We have never seen a print returned for compression level, nor the person who could tell the difference between prints made from medium versus fine in blind tests.
+We have never seen a print returned for compression level, nor a person who could tell the difference between prints made from medium versus fine in blind tests.
 But medium are half the size, byte-wise.
-Here is a shot taken on medium.
+Here's a shot taken on medium.

 SmugMug shoots the award-winning cars at Pebble Beach Concours d'Elegance and uses the medium setting for prints up to 30x40 inches, displayed by the wealthy and prominent.
 We have taken the enlargements to photography user groups, who say the print quality is stunning.

 If it sounds like we're careless about print quality, we're actually fanatically fussy.
-But the lesson of a million prints is that quality comes from color, contrast, exposure and noise from the ISO setting of the camera.
-More about those.
+But the lesson of a million prints is that quality comes from color, contrast, exposure, and noise from the ISO setting of the camera.
+More about returns.

 If you have cable or DSL, you're probably thrilled with the speed.
 What you're seeing, however, is great speed one way: from the Internet to your computer.
 Most cable and DSL connections are much slower the other way.
 In fact, most cable and DSL connections are barely twice as fast as standard modems when uploading, not dozens of times faster like you may think.
 If you were to upload your photos from work, where your company has a T1 line or better, you would see blindingly fast uploads.